wgrahamb/codeBase/READ_ME.md

                            from this directory.
 Write bash scripts to automate the creation of build folders.
 Follow template laid forth in SRAAM V1.

 	3DOFS - Clean and convert to CMake.
+Re write RK4 3DOF.

 	Includes multiple three degree of freedom models.
 Some 3DOF translational and one 3DOF side scroller.
 Has a base CPP model and a base python model intended